andifunke/webserver/README.md

 # WebServer in Java

-My solution to an assignment from the Computer Network class back in *2015*.
-The task was to write a basic WebServer based on a thin frame that was given.
+My solution to an assignment from the computer network class back in *2015*.
+The task was to write a basic web server based on a given scaffold.
 The server supports mime-types and HTTP/1.0 conform requests with valid responses.
 The server can be accessed on port *6789*.

 ### Compilation